LaughingQuoll/NCXI/README.md

 Do not compile / install this yet it is not production ready.

+## TO DO

+1. Fix bugged landscape mode.

+2. Fix wallpaper not adjusting to match scaling.

 Licence:

 1. No using the code in this repository for paid products.